 Associate Artistic Director

 Josh joined Book-It in 2010 as the education associate then served as literary manager for five years.
-He recently directed and co-adapted Welcome to Braggsville, which was nominated for Outstanding Production for the 2017 Gregory Awards.
-Josh is also the adapter/director of Book-It’s Slaughterhouse-Five and director of Jesus’ Son.
-As a consulting director on Frank Boyd’s The Holler Sessions he has worked at On the Boards and ACT in Seattle, the Noorderzon Performing Arts Festival in the Netherlands, PS 122 COIL Festival in New York, and the Guthrie Theater.
+Book-It credits include directing and co-adapting (with Daemond Arrindell) Welcome to Braggsville; directing and adapting Slaughterhouse-Five; and directing Jesus’ Son and Where the Mountain Meets the Moon.
+As a consulting director on Frank Boyd’s The Holler Sessions, he has worked at On the Boards and ACT in Seattle, the Noorderzon Performing Arts Festival in the Netherlands, PS 122 COIL Festival in New York, and the Guthrie Theater.
+Josh’s work has been recognized with two Seattle Times Footlight Awards as well as Seattle Theater Writers Critics’ Circle awards for excellence in playwriting and direction.
 Josh is a member of the Lincoln Center Theater Directors Lab and a graduate of New York University’s Tisch School of the Arts.

-Kayti previously served as Book-It’s general manager and will continue overseeing daily operations as well as working with the staff and board in Book-It’s efforts to raise funds and increase audiences.
+Kayti has been with Book-It since 2015, first serving as general manager (2015-2017) and managing director (2017-present).
 She looks forward to ushering Book-It into its next chapter through new strategic planning and equity initiatives.
-She has been with Book-It since 2015 and was previously the managing director at New Century Theatre Company and a former board member for Theatre Puget Sound.
-Kayti is a member of the Leadership for Social Change cohort with artEquity and graduated with an MFA in Arts Leadership from Seattle University.
+Kayti was previously the managing director at New Century Theatre Company, and a former board member for Theatre Puget Sound.
+Kayti is a member of the Leadership for Social Change cohort with artEquity and holds an MFA in Arts Leadership from Seattle University.